Logical Separability of Labeled Data Examples under Ontologies: Weak Separability for Decidable Fragments of FO

-We next aim to characterize $(\ALCI,\ALCI)$-separability in the style of Point~3 of Theorem~\ref{critFOwithoutUNA}.
-We start with noting that the ontology \Omc used in Example~\ref{exm:11} is very strong and enforces that all elements of all models of \Omc are $\mn{sig}(\Kmc)$-bisimilar to each other.
+We next aim to characterize non-projective $(\ALCI,\ALCI)$-separability in the style of Point~3 of Theorem~\ref{critFOwithoutUNA}.
+We start with noting that the ontology $\Omc_{3}$ used in Example~\ref{exm:11} is very strong and enforces that all elements of all models of $\Omc_{3}$ are $\ALCI(\mn{sig}(\Kmc_{3}))$-equivalent to each other.
 For ontologies that make such strong statements, symbols from outside of $\mn{sig}(\Kmc)$ might be required to construct a separating concept.
-It turns out that this is the only effect that distinguishes non-projective from projective separability.
+It turns out that this is in fact the only effect that distinguishes non-projective from projective separability.
 We next make this precise.